 Set the pot of bulbs in a standing pan of water and allow to absorb the liquid for an hour or so and then remove and let drain.

-Paperwhite bulb forcing requires a cool temperature of around 50-60 degrees F. (10-15 C.) for two weeks and can then be moved into a warmer, sunnier area.
+Paperwhite bulb forcing requires a cool temperature of around 50-60 F. (10-15 C.) for two weeks and can then be moved into a warmer, sunnier area.
 Keep the soil consistently moist.

 How to Force Paperwhite Bulbs Indoors in Pebbles and Water